“It is expressly understood that no land, building, space or equipment is leased to the Licensee by Parks.”

-Two of the concession operators pose with DJ Erick Morillo, September 7 2014
+Two of the partners of Manhattan River Group pose with DJ Erick Morillo, September 7 2014

 As such, the operators can occupy and operate the Dyckman Marina and Dyckman Marina Cafe for fifteen years after they open for business, but as licensees their license can be revoked at any time if there is reason to do so: